-This Construction Site Soil Erosion and Sediment Control Plan (SESC Plan) has been prepared for Southern Sky Renewable Energy RI for the Natick Avenue Solar Project.
+This Construction Site Soil Erosion and Sediment Control Plan (SESC Plan) has been prepared for Sharpe Drive Solar, LLC for the Sharpe Drive Solar project in Cranston Rhode Island.
 In accordance with the RIDEM Rhode Island Pollutant Discharge Elimination System (RIPDES) General Permit for Stormwater Discharge Associated with Construction Activity (RIPDES Construction General Permit ("CGP")), projects that disturb one (1) or more acres require the preparation of a SESC Plan.
 This SESC Plan provides guidance for complying with the terms and conditions of the RIPDES Construction General Permit and Minimum Standard 10 of the RI Stormwater Design and Installation Standards Manual.
 In addition, this SESC Plan is also consistent with Part D of the RI SESC Handbook entitled "Soil Erosion and Sediment Control Plans".
 This document does not negate or eliminate the need to understand and adhere to all applicable RIPDES regulations.